 - We are also aware that the hospitals are restricting visitors.
 While we may not be able to physically visit, we can telephone and provide support.
 Let us know when you are hospitalized.

 - Beyond that, please contact us with pastoral care concerns.
 You can call the office, use e-mail, or the “contact us” form on the web site.
 We will connect with you – we can keep you in prayers – and even if we can’t visit, we can do some “telephone-care.”

 - Moms!
 Don’t miss the Mom’s group.
 They are going strong, even in these days of crisis and confusion – check out their Facebook page for more information.
 Look for “OSLC West Salem Mom’s Group” – it’s a private group, but just ask – they’ll let you in.
 It’s been a busy place!

 - We are praying!
 Every day, Monday through Friday, from 11:45 AM to Noon, someone is praying in their own space.
 Wherever you are, join them.
 And if you want to be one of the regularly scheduled pray-ers, let us know – we’ll sign you up!
 And listen for the church bell – we’ll ring every day at 11:45, as prayer time begins.

-- The office and building have limited access, other than the regular Food Pantry hours on Saturday mornings (10 AM – Noon) and the Feed Our Children ministry.
+- The office and building have limited access, other than the regular Food Pantry hours on Saturday mornings (10 AM – Noon).
 The pastors will frequently be in the office, but will not allow entrance to the building.
 Messages will be checked, and e-mail always gets through!

 - If you know someone who has a need – an older individual unable to get what they need, someone needing childcare, or other needs, let us know.
 We have a growing list of folk willing to help out to make a difference.
 Maybe you could join them?